-

 Is financial assistance legislation applicable to debt financing arrangements?
 If so, how is that normally dealt with?

-Financial assistance rules only apply to Dutch public limited liability companies (N.V.’s), whilst the Dutch private limited liability company (B.V.) is the commonly used Dutch corporate entity.
-These rules prohibit an N.V. and its subsidiaries (including B.V.’s) from providing collateral, guaranteeing or otherwise supporting borrowings incurred to (re)finance the subscription or acquisition by third parties of shares in the capital of such N.V.
+Financial assistance rules only apply to Dutch public limited liability companies (N.V.’s) only, whilst the Dutch private limited liability company (B.V.) is the most commonly used Dutch corporate entity.
+Financial assistance rules prohibit an N.V. and its subsidiaries (including B.V.’s) from providing collateral, guaranteeing or otherwise supporting borrowings incurred to (re)finance the subscription or acquisition by third parties of shares in the capital of such N.V.
 The granting of a loan by an N.V. or its subsidiaries for the purpose of subscription or acquisition by third parties of shares in the N.V. is allowed but subject to certain restrictions.
 In practice, this means that it is prohibited for an N.V. and its subsidiaries to provide security and guarantees for that part or tranche of the debt financing that is used to pay the purchase price for the acquisition of the shares in that N.V.
 If the debt financing consists of other tranches used for other purposes (such as refinancing of existing indebtedness or working capital) it is permitted for that N.V. and its subsidiaries to provide security and guarantees for those tranches.

 There are ways to structure the transaction in a manner to effectively avoid the applicability of the financial assistance rules, such as (a) a statutory merger (juridische fusie) of the target N.V. into the buyer after the shares thereof have been acquired, following which the merged entity can provide security and guarantees for the debt financing, (b) a conversion of the target N.V. into a Dutch B.V., after the shares in the target N.V. have been acquired, as the Dutch financial assistance rules do not apply to B.V.’s, and (c) a debt push down of the debt financing (for example by way of dividend, capital reduction or a loan subject to the restrictions set out above) that has been originally incurred by the buyer to finance the acquisition of the shares in the target N.V..
 Whether or not these structural options can be applied depends on the structure of the acquisition, the percentage of shares that is acquired and other circumstances.